WrangleAI/investor-deck/DEPLOYMENT_GUIDE.md

 ## 📱 Sharing Instructions
 **Send to investors:**
 - URL: [Your deployment URL]
-- Password: `ireallyshouldinvestinthisbusiness`
+- Password: `readytoinvest`
 - Works on all devices
 - Horizontal scrolling navigation

 ## 🔧 Files Included
-- `index.html` - Main presentation file (ready for deployment)
+- `index.html` - Main presentation file (master copy for editing and deployment)
-- `wrangleai_presentation.html` - Original working file
 - All brand assets in `brand elements/` folder

 ## 📊 Features